vre-hub/vre-hub.github.io/docs/extensions/reana-jupyterlab/usage/authentication.md

 ## Optional Connection Configuration

-You can manually configure the connection to a different REANA instance by:
+You can still manually configure the connection to a different REANA instance by:

 1. Opening the REANA sidebar tab
 2. Clicking on the connection settings icon
-3. Entering a custom server URL and/or access token
+3. Entering a custom server URL and access token

 This is useful if you need to connect to a different REANA instance than the default one configured for VRE.